-Features of the third edition include:
+Features of the fourth edition include:

 I love Internet law, and since the day I started teaching it, I’ve tried to share my enthusiasm with my students.
 The third edition of the casebook is the culmination of six years of work.
 I designed it from the ground up to help law students thrive in the face of the constant ferment of the Internet itself.
 Internet Law: Cases and Problems combines clear organization, classic cases, and a focus on the doctrinal fundamentals with challenging questions and problems that bring students face-to-face with the challenges facing the Internet and Internet lawyers today.